 - preparing for your viva.

-All researchers will receive support in general writing and communication skills and Social Science researchers will have specialist training days in methodologies.
+All researchers will have the opportunity to access support in general writing and communication skills and Social Science researchers will have specialist training days in methodologies.
 Day schools also provide concentrated sessions popular with our part-time students.

 Our training aligns with the Vitae Researcher Development Framework.